adrianagm/SMCMapViewer/README.md

 * Click Finish Edition button and the edit control will be removed from the map

+How we can use it to edit the attributes from a marker?

+Pre-requisite: WFS-T Marker Layer added to the map

+* Click Start Edition button and it's added an edit control to the map on left side

+* Click edit attributes icon button (third one on the edit control)

+* Click on marker to edit its attributes

+* Edit the attributes in the popup

+* Click save option into the popup

+* Click save option into edit control panel

+* Automatically its marker have been saved on the server

+* Click Finish Edition button and the edit control will be removed from the map

 How we can use it to remove a marker?

 Pre-requisite: WFS-T Marker Layer added to the map

 * Click Start Edition button and it's added an edit control to the map on left side

-* Click remove icon button (third one on the edit control)
+* Click remove icon button (fourth one on the edit control)

 * Click on marker to remove (we can remove more than one marke at the same time)